This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-• Raw, whole-food ingredients with live probiotics and digestive enzymes for a more natural nutrient source
+• Whole food, raw ingredients with live probiotics and enzymes for digestive support.

 Cons